 Also included: a C-generating back end, which can be used to generate C code for C++ programs; a C++-generating back end, which is useful for source-to-source transformation applications; a prelinker, which handles automatic template instantiation; a minimal runtime library (but not any "real" libraries, e.g., for stream I/O; see our list of library vendors); utilities to write the intermediate language to a file, read it back in, and display it in human-readable form; and a name demangler.

 The internal documentation comprises about 600 pages.
-The "External Interface" chapter of that document, covering command-line options, language dialect issues, and the use of language features like templates, is freely available for downloading in either PostScript or PDF formats.
+The "External Interface" chapter of that document, covering command-line options, language dialect issues, and the use of language features like templates, is freely available for downloading in PDF format.